Opportunities open up as U.S., UK prepare to go it alone on rates

 "The only game in town is how far the dollar goes from here," said Alan Wilde, head of fixed income and currency at Baring Asset Management in London.

-The dollar has risen more than 20 percent in value over the past year alone, so some investors think it may not have much more upside left.
+The dollar has risen more than 20 percent in value over the past year alone .DXY, so some investors think it may not have much more upside left.

 HSBC's currency strategy team went as far to say in March that the dollar's bull run is now over, and a Bank of America Merrill Lynch survey of global fund managers this week showed that being "long" dollars was the most crowded trade of all.